phylum-dev/documentation/docs/package_firewall/cargo.md

 replace-with = "phylum"
 ```

-Since replacing the cargo source prevents you from using the official registry,
+Since replacing the Cargo source prevents you from using the official registry,
 this is unsuitable if certain packages should still be installable without going
 through Phylum.
 In this case you can just set Phylum to be the default registry
 instead: